 Build your credibility, and apply for the Preferred Freelancer program to enjoy daily invitations to high-paying jobs from Freelancer’s dedicated recruitment team.

 Flexjobs is similar to Freelancer with one key difference: they vet all of the job postings so that you only see the very best freelance and remote opportunities.
-Whether you’re an assistant editor or an Editor-in-Chief, Flexjobs has your back.
+Whether you’re an assistant editor, senior editor, or the Editor-in-Chief, Flexjobs makes it easy to find editing jobs.

 Their professional career coaching and resume reviews will help level up your application.
 And their in-depth employer research will ensure you only apply to the companies you really want to work with.